Vicality

 There are lots of good reasons to compost.
 Save money, save resources, improve your soil and reduce your impact on the environment.
 Regardless of your reasons, composting is a win/win for you and the environment.

 What better time to learn how to compost than now.
-On Jan.
-1 California Senate Bill 1383 mandates that Californians toss unused food, coffee grounds, egg shells, banana peels and other leftovers into “green” waste bins along with garden trimmings and leaves.
+California Senate Bill 1383 mandates that Californians toss unused food, coffee grounds, egg shells, banana peels and other leftovers into “green” waste bins along with garden trimmings and leaves.
 This landmark reform aims to transform our throwaway culture.

 Sign up for In-person or Virtual Workshops